Detailed Estimates of Saladworks Franchise Costs Based on Item 7 (Estimated Initial Investment) of Saladworks’ 2017 Franchise Disclosure Document

 - The cost for some required permits and license fees have been included in the Leasehold Improvements estimate for restaurants using the new buildout design.
 Depending on your general contractor or subcontractor, some permit costs and license fees also may be included in the construction estimate for the premises of your restaurant.

-- These estimates are based on the new Saladworks prototypical restaurant design of about 2,000 square feet and assume that your landlord will contribute between $40,000 and $60,000 toward the cost of the buildout of your restaurant, and that the premises contains a level concrete floor suitable for floor covering, demising walls, air conditioning, electricity, gas, sewers, bathroom facilities, water, and plumbing that meet code in your geographic area and that are suitable for your restaurant.
+- These estimates are based on the new Saladworks prototypical restaurant design of 1,700 to 2,000 square feet and assume the following factors: that your landlord will contribute between $40,000 and $60,000 toward the cost of the buildout of your restaurant, and that the premises contains a level concrete floor suitable for floor covering, demising walls, air conditioning, electricity, gas, sewers, bathroom facilities, water, and plumbing that meet code in your geographic area and that are suitable for your restaurant.

 - Your construction, remodeling, and decorating costs in a food court location may be lower due to the reduced size of a food court location.